China Automotive Systems (CAAS) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from China Automotive Systems as it approaches its next earnings release.
-On that day, China Automotive Systems is projected to report earnings of $0.07 per share, which would represent a year-over-year decline of 56.25%.
+The company is expected to report EPS of $0.07, down 56.25% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $138.46 million, down 0.24% from the year-ago period.

 Any recent changes to analyst estimates for China Automotive Systems should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-China Automotive Systems currently has a Zacks Rank of #3 (Hold).
+China Automotive Systems is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, China Automotive Systems currently has a Forward P/E ratio of 15.52.
-For comparison, its industry has an average Forward P/E of 14.43, which means China Automotive Systems is trading at a premium to the group.
+In terms of valuation, China Automotive Systems is currently trading at a Forward P/E ratio of 15.15.
+Its industry sports an average Forward P/E of 14.31, so we one might conclude that China Automotive Systems is trading at a premium comparatively.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 194, which puts it in the bottom 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 200, putting it in the bottom 21% of all 250+ industries.

+To follow CAAS in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report